 Address: 1718 S. Longmore.

-Wood Creek Townhomes, located on the northern border of Dobson Ranch across US Highway 60 from Fiesta Mall, features 120 single level and two-story units.
+Wood Creek Townhomes, located on the northern border of Dobson Ranch across US Highway 60 from the now closed Fiesta Mall, features 120 single level and two-story units.
 This is a quiet neighborhood with a great location and well-kept grounds.
 The streets are clean and well maintained.
 Amenities include a private swimming pool and clubhouse.

 Homes range in size from 1,025 to 1,500 square feet.
 The monthly assessment includes trash pickup, water, sewer, insurance and outside landscaping.
 As with all sub-associations, the residents of Wood Creek Townhomes also pay a quarterly assessment to the Dobson Ranch Homeowners Association.